Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Conclusion

+{\bf Authors' contributions.} ALR and AMD took an active role in all parts of the research.
+ALR and AMD wrote and reviewed the manuscript together.

-We thank Y.~Ikhlef for useful discussions, T.~Pinet for suggesting to study the $k$-uncoiled algebras, D.~Tubbenhauer for precision on their work on sandwich cellular algebras, and R.~Spencer for collaboration on preliminary computations.
-ALR and AMD are supported by the EOS Research Project, project number 30889451.
-Furthermore, ALR benefited from a doctoral scholarship of the Fonds de recherche du Qu\'ebec -- Nature et technologies [grant number 270527].
+{\bf Funding.} ALR and AMD were supported by the EOS Research Project [project number 30889451].
+Furthermore, ALR benefitted from doctoral and postdoctoral scholarships of the Fonds de recherche du Qu\'ebec -- Nature et technologies [grant numbers 270527 and 326641], and was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.

+{\bf Availability of data and materials.} Data sharing is not applicable to this article as no datasets were generated or analysed during the study.